hajimen/p2ppcb_software/README.md

 # Starter Kit

-P2PPCB platform requires so many parts for building an actual keyboard.
+P2PPCB platform requires so many parts for building an real keyboard.

 - Specialty hand tool for single IDC contact (bit and handle)
 - Mainboard